guywaldman/magic-cli/README.md

 > [!IMPORTANT]
 >
-> Note to the wise: If you're using a non-local LLM, be wary about the cost of the embeddings, especially for long prompts.
+> Word to the wise: If you're using a non-local LLM, be wary about the cost of the embeddings, especially for long shell histories.

 ### Ask to generate a command (experimental)